 Back in Tyne: Five memorable meetings with Sheffield United

-Ahead of Newcastle United's Premier League trip to Sheffield United on Thursday night (kick-off 7.30pm GMT), we take a look at some of the Magpies' best victories against the Blades...
+Ahead of Newcastle United's return to Premier League action against Sheffield United on Sunday (kick-off 2pm BST), we take a look at some of the Magpies' best victories against the Blades...

 Blades of Glory as Oba and Taylor strike (2006/07)